Learn More and ApplyNursing (BSN)

 Grievance Procedure

-The School of Nursing adheres to the guidelines and procedures of the DePaul University Student Handbook in matters dealing with:
+The School of Nursing adheres to the guidelines and procedures of the DePaul University Student Handbook in matters regarding:

 1. Student rights